zeljkomarkovic1303/Customer-Acquisition-Analysis/README.md

-# Customer-Acquisition-Analysis
 ⚙️ Installation & Setup
 Clone the repository

 or download the ZIP file from GitHub.

-Prepare the environment
-Ensure you have Python installed, or use .
+Ensure Dataset Placement
+Make sure the Customer Acqusition.csv file is in the same directory as the .ipynb notebook.

-Install dependencies
+Install Dependencies
-Run the following command to install the required libraries:
+If running locally, install the required libraries:

 Run the analysis
-Open CustomerAcquisitionAnalysis.ipynb in Jupyter Notebook or VS Code and run all cells.
+Open the notebook in VS Code, Jupyter, or upload it to Google Colab and click Run All.

-Analysis Overview
+Workflow Overview
-The project follows a standard data science workflow:
+The analysis follows a structured data pipeline:

-Data Loading Layer → Importing CSV data using Pandas.
+Data Loading: Importing datasets and inspecting initial structures (df.head(), df.info()).

-Preprocessing Layer → Handling missing values and data type conversion.
+Preprocessing: Detecting null values (df.isna()) and correcting data types.

-Analysis Layer → Segmenting customers by city, employment, and product type.

-Visualization Layer → Generating distribution plots and correlation heatmaps.
+Segmentation: Grouping customers by City, Product Type (Gold/Silver/Platinum), and Segment.

+Visualization: Generating count plots and bar charts to identify key business trends.

 Key Insights
-Segment Distribution: Identification of the largest customer groups (e.g., Salaried vs. Self-Employed).

-Financial Correlation: Analyzing how credit limits vary across different product tiers (Gold, Silver, Platinum).

-Regional Trends: Visualizing customer density across different geographical locations.
+Customer Demographics: Distribution of "Salaried" vs "Self-Employed" clients across major cities.

+Credit Analysis: Understanding the correlation between product tiers and assigned credit limits.

+Product Popularity: Visualizing which card types are most frequently acquired.

 Requirements
-Python 3.7+
+Python 3.7 or newer

-Pandas & NumPy libraries
+Pandas & NumPy

-Matplotlib & Seaborn libraries
+Matplotlib & Seaborn

-Internet connection (if using Google Colab)
+Jupyter Notebook environment

 Academic Purpose
-This project was developed to demonstrate:
+This project was developed as a practical assignment to demonstrate:

-Proficiency in Python for data manipulation.
+Proficiency in Python for data science.

-Ability to clean and structure "messy" real-world data.
+Ability to work with real-world CSV datasets.

-Skills in creating professional data visualizations.
+Skills in data visualization and interpretation.

-Analytical thinking and data-driven decision making.
+Clean and documented coding practices.

 Future Improvements
-Implement Predictive Modeling (Machine Learning) for customer churn.

-Add more complex feature engineering.
+Integrate Machine Learning models to predict customer segments.

+Add deeper time-series analysis if date data is available.

-Create an interactive dashboard using Streamlit or Plotly.
+Develop an interactive dashboard using Streamlit.

 License
 This project is developed for educational purposes.